Tongue-tie (ankyloglossia) in babies can affect both breastfeeding and bottle-feeding. Here we explain about tongue-tie symptoms and treatment.

 Only registered healthcare professionals who have received proper training in tongue-tie division should perform this procedure.
 In many areas, the NHS provides a tongue-tie division service.
 But provision varies across the country and parents in some areas have to travel long distances to reach a tongue-tie division service.

 It can be even harder to find a tongue-tie division service when a baby is having problems bottle-feeding.
-Unfortunately, some areas might have no service available (NCT, 2015).
+Unfortunately, some areas might have no service available (Wise, 2015).

 The National Institute for Health and Care Excellence – also known as NICE – supports considering tongue-tie division.
 Yet there is no common agreement among tongue-tie dividers on how to carry out the procedure or how far the membrane should be divided (NICE, 2005).
 This means the service different health professionals offer varies.